-This data product provides monthly values of the spherical harmonic coefficients of the gravity field complete to degree and order 5 (+C61/S61), derived from satellite laser ranging to five geodetic satellites, computed by Minkang Cheng, John Ries and Byron Tapley (2011).
+This data product provides monthly values of the spherical harmonic coefficients of the gravity field complete to degree and order 5 (+C61/S61), derived from satellite laser ranging to five (or six) geodetic satellites, computed by The University of Texas at Austin Center for Space Research.

 This is an experimental product.
 The data are provided for experienced users who wish to assess the quality of the product.

-The coefficients of degree 1 and 2 have clear physical interpretations.
-The degree 1 coefficients are formally converted from the estimated vector from the origin of ITRF2014 to the position of the geocenter (the center of mass of the Earth), which reflects the degree-1 mass loading.
+The coefficients of degree 2 have clear physical interpretations.
 The degree 2, order 0 coefficient is related to the Earth’s oblateness.
 The degree 2, order 1 coefficients are related to the relative position of the principal figure axis of the Earth relative to the rotational axis, while the degree-2, order-2 coefficients determine the Earth’s equatorial ellipticity.

-Each month’s information consists of 22 lines with a header giving the epoch and the 5x5 (+6,1) variations.
-The next 21 lines contain the delta C and S coefficients without and with the GRACE Atmosphere and Ocean De-aliasing product (AOD) restored (the AOD was included during processing).
+Each month’s information consists of a header giving the epoch and the 5x5 (+6,1) variations.
+The next 19 lines contain the delta C and S coefficients without and with the GRACE Atmosphere and Ocean De-aliasing product (AOD) restored (the AOD was included during processing).
 The variations and their sigmas are scaled by 1.0e10.
 The format and contents are provided in the file header information.
-The epoch in Modified Julian Date is provided again with each degree and order pair to make it easy to extract selected harmonics.
-The degree 1 terms are obtained by converting the estimated geocenter translation to gravity harmonics.
+The monthly mid-point epoch in Modified Julian Date and Year are provided again with each degree and order pair to make it easy to extract selected harmonics.
+The degree 1 terms are no longer provided here but will be provided in a separate product.

 The data can be downloaded here.